 Incarcerated women, who commonly have a history of trauma, are at risk for several adverse consequences.
 Untreated trauma can hinder a smooth transition back into the community and negatively impact mental health.
-By practicing trauma-informed care, a more conducive environment can be built that strengthens the clinician-doctor relationship, facilitates a safe space, provides specialized services, and prepares them for life outside the walls.
-Attendees will learn what the New Jersey Commission on Women's Reentry is doing to ensure trauma-informed care for women even before they leave confinement.
+By practicing trauma-informed care, a more conducive environment can be built in order to strengthen the clinician-doctor relationship, facilitate a safe space, provide more specialized services, and prepare them for life outside the walls.
+Attendees to this session will learn what the New Jersey Commission on Women's Reentry is doing to ensure trauma-informed care for women even before they leave confinement.

 - Discuss the post-reentry benefits of trauma-informed care for women

 - Describe how past trauma can affect the patient-provider relationship